 The principle of voting rights proportionality is inseparable from that of shareholder equality as regards risk, information and potential gains on liquidation.
 Double voting rights often benefit influential shareholders looking to obtain or enhance their controlling interest at a lower cost and at the expense of minority shareholders.
-In order to respect the principle of equitable treatment of shareholders to the fullest extent, ERAFP recommends limiting the use of double voting rights as much as possible.
+In order to respect the principle of equitable treatment of shareholders to the fullest extent.
+ERAFP recommends limiting the use of double voting rights as much as possible.
 As mentioned above, ERAFP believes that other mechanisms make it possible to promote long-term share ownership, notably the use of loyalty dividends or loyalty shares for shareholders who hold their shares over several years.
+However, in cases where double voting rights would benefit the French State shareholder, acting in the public interest, they may be accepted.